Before you start

 “Persistent and uncontrolled cycling of raft disruption and re-building”

-5. In the last 14 years, nobody ever had a chance to read or comment on any of the contents of my books.
+“Massive raft disruption that occurs in the presence of intact (or increased) raft building” - In the last 14 years, nobody ever had a chance to read or comment on any of the contents of my books.
 For this reason, some of the contents included within some of the sections may not be perfectly accurate.

-6. Apart from my knowledge in most aspects of physiology and pathology (including clinical/molecular knowledge about diseases in various organs in both children and adults, and basic knowledge about membrane lipid rafts, exocytosis, cytokinesis, apoptosis, shedding of microvesicles, unconventional secretion, and the function of primary immotile cilia), I did not do any molecular testing to prove or disprove my theory.
+It does not matter if some parts of the sections in each book are not correct; the most important piece of information is related to the basic knowledge of the main theory.
+I advise my colleagues to always think about the basic theory and its relation to diseases they are dealing with. - Apart from my knowledge in most aspects of physiology and pathology (including clinical/molecular knowledge about diseases in various organs in both children and adults, and basic knowledge about membrane lipid rafts, exocytosis, cytokinesis, apoptosis, shedding of microvesicles, unconventional secretion, and the function of primary immotile cilia), I did not do any molecular testing to prove or disprove my theory.
 In fact, the evidence and proof are available within thousands of papers, referenced at the end of each book, done by doctors, researchers, and scientists in the last 50 years; you just have to look at them in a different way and at the nano-level.

-7. The theory states that the disease mechanism is the same regardless of age, organ, or cause.
+- The theory states that the disease mechanism is the same regardless of age, organ, or cause.
 For this reason, the reader should have some information about various diseases in children and adults in order to understand the basic mechanism of any disease.
 Some of these disorders include PFIC1, Cystic fibrosis (CF), ADPKD, PBC, Tangier disease (TD), and Scott syndrome (SC).
 I wrote one full book for each of these disorders.
 Two books are written for some of these disorders (e.g. Cystic fibrosis and Tangier disease).

-8. Various colleagues may adopt various attitudes toward the contents of each book; some might be passive about the whole subject; some might look for or discover mistakes and waste their time by exposing wrong statements, sections, or ideas; and some might be positive by trying to understand, follow possible proofs, and apply what looks logical and reasonable.
+- Various colleagues may adopt various attitudes toward the contents of each book; some might be passive about the whole subject; some might look for or discover mistakes and waste their time by exposing wrong statements, sections, or ideas; and some might be positive by trying to understand, follow possible proofs, and apply what looks logical and reasonable.

-9. Despite the highly speculative nature of the whole subject, these books and the theory behind are very powerful tools that will push medicine years ahead regarding disease mechanism and therapeutic options.
+- Despite the highly speculative nature of the whole subject, these books and the theory behind are very powerful tools that will push medicine years ahead regarding disease mechanism and therapeutic options.
 I hope that wise colleagues take the chance and explore/use the treasure of knowledge buried within various sections in different books.

-10. My objective is to change the history of medicine.
+- My objective is to change the history of medicine.
 I hope that I can achieve this while I am alive.